nycmeshnet/docs/content/hardware/config.md

 1. If you are using a Mac or Linux operating system, go into Terminal, navigate to the folder where you’ve saved the config and enter the following command, replacing “rooftop-ospf-####.rsc” with your file’s name.

   ```
-scp -o StrictHostKeyChecking=no rooftop-ospf.rsc admin@192.168.88.1:flash/
+scp -o StrictHostKeyChecking=no rooftop-ospf-####.rsc admin@192.168.88.1:flash/
   ```

-2. If you are using a Windows operating system, go into Command Prompt, navigate to the folder where you’ve saved the config and enter the following command, replacing “rooftop-ospf.rsc” with your file’s name.
-You must have  [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) or another SSH client installed for this to work.
+2. If you are using a Windows operating system, go into Command Prompt, navigate to the folder where you’ve saved the config and enter the following command, replacing “rooftop-ospf-####.rsc” with your file’s name.
+You must download pscp.exe from [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) (64-bit or  32-bit) to the same folder then run:

   ```
-pscp -scp rooftop-ospf.rsc admin@192.168.88.1:flash/
+pscp -scp rooftop-ospf-####.rsc admin@192.168.88.1:flash/
   ```

 3. If asked “Dangerous Reset anyway?” type in Y and return/enter.